-Best San Diego Zoo with Kids Tips (& Itinerary)
+Best San Diego Zoo Tips & Itinerary (with Kids)

-Kids of all ages love the San Diego Zoo
+Kids love the flamingo exhibit near San Diego Zoo entrance

-Kids of all ages love the San Diego Zoo (Photo credit: Colleen Lanin)
+Flamingos near the San Diego Zoo entrance (Photo credit: Colleen Lanin)

-Imitate the flamingos standing on one leg and “quack” at the ducks at this pond.
+Imitate the flamingos standing on one leg and “quack” at the ducks at this bird-filled pond.
 This is an easy exhibit to work into your schedule since it’s located near the zoo’s entrance.
-Even though you will see many more exotic animals at this zoo, these birds are always a favorite, especially for toddlers and preschoolers.
+Even though you will see many more exotic animals at this zoo, the Flamingo and Duck Pond is always a kid favorite, especially for toddlers and preschoolers.

-Otters at the San Diego Zoo (Photo credit: Colleen Lanin)
+San Diego Zoo otters (Photo credit: Colleen Lanin)

 Penguins playing at the San Diego Zoo